cudoventures/cudos-builders/readme.md

 We can connect to a network either by using list of <em>PERSISTENT_PEERS</em> or by using list of <em>SEEDS</em>. <em>PERSISTENT_PEERS</em> is a string of comma-separeted pairs of TENDERMINT_NODE_ID/IP.
 The same applies for <em>SEEDS</em>.
 It looks like <em>c22447781b7c5898bf277f173ee553a0e11bd427@cudos-start-root-node:26656</em>

-If we use <em>PERSISTENT_PEERS</em> then our node will try to connect to them and as long as at least our node have connection to at least one of them then everything is fine.
-When our node lose a connection to all of the nodes in the <em>PERSISTENT_PEERS</em>  string then our node will not be part of the chain.
+If we use <em>PERSISTENT_PEERS</em> then our node will try to connect to them and as long as our node has connection to at least one of them then everything is fine.
+When our node loses a connection to all of the nodes in the <em>PERSISTENT_PEERS</em>  string then our node will not be part of the chain.

 If we use <em>SEEDS</em> then our node will get the actual list of peers from the <em>SEEDS</em>.
 Then our node will connect to these peers.
 If our node could not connect to these peers then it will again ask <em>SEEDS</em> in order to obtain a new list of peers that our node will try to connect to.